Lebanon national football team: 1993–2004: Post-war rebuilding and 2000 Asian Cup hosts

-2006–2014: Final round of World Cup qualification and match fixing
+2006–2014: World cup qualification breakthroughs and controversies

-Lebanon drew into Group D for the 2007 AFC Asian Cup qualifying campaign with Australia, Bahrain, and Kuwait, played in 2006.
+Lebanon drew into Group D for the 2007 Asian Cup qualifying campaign with Australia, Bahrain, and Kuwait, played in 2006.
 The scheduled meeting between Australia and Lebanon made Buddy Farah, an Australian player of Lebanese descent, declare his return to the Lebanese national side.
-Before Lebanon's match with Bahrain on 16 August, it was announced on 1 August that the Asian Football Confederation had accepted a withdrawal request from the Lebanon Football Association due to the 2006 Lebanon War, which forced several players to leave their homes to avoid the war.
+Before Lebanon's match with Bahrain on 16 August, it was announced on 1 August that the Asian Football Confederation had accepted a withdrawal request from the LFA due to the 2006 Lebanon War, which forced several players to leave their homes to avoid the war.
 In 2007 Lebanon was seeded in the first round of the qualifiers for the 2010 World Cup, where they faced India to qualify directly for the third round of the qualifiers.
 Lebanon won 6–3 on aggregate and advanced to the third round, with two goals by Mohammed Ghaddar in the second match.
 Lebanon, grouped with Saudi Arabia, Singapore, and Uzbekistan, finished last with no points.

 In April 2008, Lebanon and the Maldives (the two lowest-ranked teams in Asia) played home-and-away matches in the preliminary round of the 2011 Asian Cup; the winner would proceed to the next round.
 A 4–0 home win and a 2–1 victory in the away match advanced Lebanon to the qualifying round.
 Between 2009 and 2010, they drew into Group D with China, Syria, and Vietnam, finishing last.
 Emile Rustom, re-appointed as head coach in November 2008, led Lebanon into the second round of the 2014 World Cup qualifiers.
 They faced Bangladesh, winning 4–0 in Beirut on 23 July 2011, and losing 2–0 in Dhaka five days later.
-Lebanon advanced to the third round, where they were grouped with South Korea, Kuwait, and the United Arab Emirates (UAE).
+Lebanon advanced to the third round, where they were grouped with South Korea, Kuwait, and the UAE.
 Rustom resigned less than a week later, citing internal administrative problems.